Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Limitations of Conventional Temperature Sensors

 Thermocouples generate millivolt-level signals that are easily corrupted by electromagnetic noise, requiring extensive shielding and filtering in high-EMI environments — measures that often prove insufficient.
 RTDs require excitation current and produce small resistance changes that are susceptible to lead wire resistance errors, self-heating, and EMI-induced noise.
-All metallic sensor leads act as antennas that couple electromagnetic energy into the measurement circuit, and all create potential paths for ground loops, Lightning surge, and high-voltage faults.
-In environments such as power transformer windings (operating at tens to hundreds of kilovolts), Mga scanner ng MRI (1.5 T sa 7 T magnetic fields), RF/microwave heating equipment, and explosive gas atmospheres, these vulnerabilities make conventional sensors unreliable, unsafe, or simply impossible to use.
+All metallic sensor leads act as antennas that couple electromagnetic energy into the measurement circuit, and all create potential paths for ground loops, lightning surges, and high-voltage faults.
+In environments such as power transformer windings (operating at tens to hundreds of kilovolts), Mga scanner ng MRI (1.5 T to 7 T magnetic fields), RF/microwave heating equipment, and explosive gas atmospheres, these vulnerabilities make conventional sensors unreliable, unsafe, or simply impossible to use.

 3. The Four Major Types of Fiber Optic Temperature Sensors